HebiRobotics/QuickBuffers/README.md

 QuickBuffers implements the [proto2 specification](https://developers.google.com/protocol-buffers/docs/proto) and is compatible with all java versions from 6 through 20.
 So far we chose not to support proto3 because of some [design decisions](proto3.md) that make it unusable for us, but both versions are binary compatible and can work together.

-QuickBuffers supports all features except for [Services](https://developers.google.com/protocol-buffers/docs/proto#services) and special casings of well-known proto3 types.
+QuickBuffers supports all features except for [Services](https://developers.google.com/protocol-buffers/docs/proto#services) and special cased json mappings for built-in proto3 types.
 [Maps](https://developers.google.com/protocol-buffers/docs/proto#maps) are not directly supported, but they generate a matching [repeated field](https://developers.google.com/protocol-buffers/docs/proto#backwards).
 Support for [Extensions](https://developers.google.com/protocol-buffers/docs/proto#extensions) is experimental.

 ## Getting started